tjohnston-softdev/rsi-facebook-reach/readme.md

 ---

 ## Techniques
-The rest of this report is going to summarize the different techniques that I have found for expanding Facebook reach.
-The techniques that I have chosen to discuss are common between most of the articles I read.
-Since this is a summary, I will not reference the exact source for each piece of information unless it is a direct quotation.
-Instead, the sources will be listed at the end of this report for further reading.
+The rest of this report is going to summarize commonly used for expanding Facebook reach.
+The chosen techniques are common between most of the articles found.
+Since this is a summary, the exact source will not be referenced for each piece of information unless it is a direct quotation.
+Instead, the sources will be listed at the end for further reading.

 ---

 ### Personality
 Simply put, nobody likes a boring brand.
 If an online presence can be likened to a stage performance, it is best to make it as entertaining as possible.
 It may be difficult to balance this against a professional image but things do not always have to be serious.
 There are many ways to go about this but the idea is to incorporate fun, quirky, and light-hearted content.

-For example, you could post a picture of one of our day programs for disability clients, such as our video game group.
-It could even be as simple as showing a couple of friends together going about their day.
+In this use case, you could post a picture of one of our day programs for disability clients, such as our video game group.
+It could even be as simple as showing a couple of friends going about their day.
 Both of these ideas aim to depict the fun side of things and may entice interest in our services.

 ---